Configure hardware acceleration for the Android Emulator

 • Intel processor with Virtualization Technology (VT-x), Intel EM64T (Intel 64) features, and Execute Disable (XD) Bit functionality enabled

-• On Windows 10 or 8, you must turn off Hyper-V in the Windows Features Dialog.
+• On Windows 11, Windows 10 or Windows 8, you must turn off Hyper-V in the Windows Features Dialog.

 To install the Intel HAXM driver, follow these steps: